SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Shapes.md

 ### Collision Polygon Node Path

-- The path to the CollisionShape that the SmartShape will use for collision.
+- The path to the `CollisionPolygon2D` that the SmartShape will use for collision.
-- Is Autoset when pressing the generate collision button.
+- Is auto-assigned when pressing the generate collision button.

 ### Shape Material